Best usage-based billing platforms for AI in 2026: a direct comparison

 Lago

-Lago is MIT-licensed open source billing infrastructure.
-Self-hosted, free, customizable.
+Lago is MIT-licensed open source billing infrastructure in theory, where you have a self-hosted, customizable version.
 The right choice for teams that want full inspection rights over their billing code and are willing to own the deployment and operations.
-The managed cloud version starts around $600–800 per month.

 Complex enterprise contract structures and committed-spend agreements are less mature in Lago than in Orb or Solvimon.
 For early and growth-stage companies prioritizing open source, it is the strongest option in the market.
 For companies that need enterprise SLAs on their billing layer, the community-support model on the free tier is a real constraint.